This Blue Ribbon Chili is your classic, hearty chili filled with beef, two types of beans, and lots of seasonings. This recipe truly is a winner.

 While the meat and onions are cooking, grab a medium mixing bowl and add the tomato sauce, salsa, green chiles, and seasonings; stir to combine.

-Reduce heat to low, cover chili with a lid, leaving a slight crack to let our steam, and let the chili simmer for an hour; string occasionally to make sure nothing is sticking to the bottom.
+Reduce heat to low, cover chili with a lid, leaving a slight crack to let our steam, and let the chili simmer for an hour; string occasionally to ensure nothing is sticking to the bottom.

 Remove the lid and simmer for another 15 minutes, or until it’s thickened.